 Exposure of Defaults (EAD): The EAD represents an estimate of the exposure to credit risk at the time of a potential default occurring during the life of a financial asset.
 It represents the cash flows outstanding at the time of default, considering expected repayments, interest payments and accruals discounted at the EIR.
-For Stage 1, the EAD are calculated as a monthly average of outstanding amount of loans and off balance commitments taking into account CCF and cash cover amounts by the end of 12 month from the reporting date.
+For Stage 1, the EAD are calculated as outstanding amount of loans and off balance commitments that are expected to be impaired in the period of 12 month after reporting period.
 For Stage 2 financial instruments, the EAD is calculated for each contractual remaining year.
 EAD for each year is estimated as an outstanding amount by the reporting period minus the cumulative yearly principal repayments.
 The outstanding amount by the reporting period is calculated taking into account CCF and cash cover amounts.
 For Stage 3, the EAD is calculated as the outstanding amount of the instrument by the reporting date taking into account CCF and cash cover amounts.